 2.3.
-Example 1: Sensitivity to scale
+Example1: Sensitivity to scale

 Fig(1) shows the target images (left column) and corresponding floating images (middle column).
 The images have the same intensities within the shapes (circle and square).
 Clearly the images in the top row are mismatched at a lower scale in the local region centered at the circle compared to the images in the bottom row.
-The right column shows their entropy vs outer $scale(\alpha)$ .
+The right column shows their entropy vs outer scale(α).
 The peaks show the scale at which the corresponding images are mismatched.
-Circles are drawn on the images in the left column with radius $\alpha^$ that correspond to peaks in joint entropy.
+Circles are drawn on the images in the left column with radius α^ that correspond to peaks in joint entropy.
 Observe that this mismatch in scale can be distinguished easily in outer scale.
 This is discussed in greater detail in following sections.
 Additionally the magnitude of entropy at this scale gives us a quantitative estimate of the relative importance of this location and scale.
 Later in this paper we show examples that demonstrate this and our ability to pick highly deformed regions for placing control points.
-The joint entropy is computed for the image pair at all locations through a broad range of scales and only peaks in joint entropy centered at each pixel through outer scale are picked as being mis-aligned.
+The joint entropy centered at each pixel through outer scale are picked as being mis-aligned.
 It is possible that multiple peaks may be found corresponding to more than one spatial scale being significant at a pixel location.
 In these cases we choose the scale corresponding to the larger magnitude of entropy.